rkotze/rkotze.github.io/_posts/2020-07-20-first-vscode-extension.md

 ## Publish your extension

-To help speed up the process of publishing to the **Visual Studio Market Place** I've created a post about [deploy VS code extension via Azure pipeline](/coding/deploy-vscode-extension-azure-pipeline).
-This covers how to build and deploy your extension but also from an automated pipeline.
-To further improve the pipeline like running unit tests I've also publish this, [build a CD Azure pipeline](/coding/build-ci-azure-pipeline-vscode-extension).
+To help you speed up the process of publishing to the **Visual Studio Market Place** I've created a post about [deploy VS code extension via Azure pipeline](/coding/deploy-vscode-extension-azure-pipeline).
+This covers how to build and deploy your extension but also from an automated pipeline viewpoint.
+To further improve the pipeline like running unit tests I've also published this: [build a CD Azure pipeline](/coding/build-ci-azure-pipeline-vscode-extension).

 ## More example code

-To understand more about how the VS Code API, here is a repo full of working examples you can try out, code extension examples](https://github.com/Microsoft/vscode-extension-samples/){:target="\_blank" rel="noopener"}.
-I recommend cloning the repo, run the extensions and placing some debug points to explore the examples.
+To understand more about how the VS Code API fits together, here is a repo full of working examples you can try out, [code extension examples](https://github.com/Microsoft/vscode-extension-samples/){:target="\_blank" rel="noopener"}.
+I recommend cloning the repo, running the extensions and placing some debug points to explore the examples.

-Hope this helps you accelerate the development of your VS code extension but if you know of more resources please to put a link in the comments below.
+Hope this helps you accelerate the development of your VS code extension and if you know of more resources please share here and put a link in the comments below.

 [Share on Twitter](https://twitter.com/share?text=Building your first VS Code extension by @richardkotze &url=https://www.richardkotze.com/coding/building-your-first-vscode-extension&hashtags=javascript,vscode){:target="\_blank" rel="noopener"}.